 PVPC conducted an equity assessment on the transportation planning tasks completed as part of previous UPWP's.
 This assessment process has previously been used on the Regional TIP and identifies how regional transportation improvement projects have potentially impacted defined minority and low-income block groups in the region.
 Analysis of these projects also reflects some of the planning work performed by staff under Task 1.5 - Title VI and Environmental Justice.
-A map of planning tasks by community from 2010 - 2020 is shown on the figure on page 50.
+A map of low income and minority areas in the region is shown on page 50.
+A map of planning tasks by community from 2010 - 2020 is shown on the figure on page 51.

 Past UPWP's were reviewed to identify the transportation planning tasks that were completed for each of the 43 communities in the PVPC region.
 Tasks included data collection, planning studies, local technical assistance requests, and regional activities such as the update to the TIP or CMP.
 All total, 970 tasks were identified over this timeframe.
 While the total number of projects for each community is often a function of the size of the community, at least one task was completed for each community.
-This information is summarized on the table on page 51.
+This information is summarized on the table on page 52.
 Tasks completed or estimated to be completed as part of the FFY 2019 and FFY 2020 UPWP have also been included on this table for informational purposes.
 Completion of these tasks are estimated and will be updated as part of future UPWP's.